RedHotDataProject/Project_ADA/docs/index.md

 ## Before the Story, the Cleaning ...

 Our journey starts at the Open Food Facts dataset.
-This very rich source of information is unfortunately not a panacea: many entries are missing and overall every column lack uniformisation.
+This very rich source of information is unfortunately not a panacea: many entries are missing and overall each column lacks uniformisation.
 The first step, after loading the interesting entries, was to harmonise these.

-For example, the country names in the origin, manufacturing and purchasing address did not match a single language (<i>United-Kingdom, Royaume-Unis, ...</i>) nor a single format (<i>United-Kingdom, United Kingdom, UK, ...</i>). we leviated this problem thanks to a dedicated <a href="https://mledoze.github.io/countries/">database</a> that we manually enriched to encapsulate most of the entries we observed.
+For example, the country names in the origin, manufacturing and purchasing address did not match a single language (<i>United-Kingdom, Royaume-Unis, ...</i>) nor a single format (<i>United-Kingdom, United Kingdom, UK, ...</i>).
+We leviated this problem thanks to a dedicated <a href="https://mledoze.github.io/countries/">database</a> that we manually enriched to encapsulate most of the entries we observed.

 This linguistic challenge was also met when we confronted the food categories both in the Open Food Facts and the Eaternity datasets.
 A sample of the last one was given to us by <b>Manuel Klarmann</b>, founder & CEO of the project.
 We deeply thank him for his help.
 Adding this source was a necessary step because the original dataset only contained a very limited number of carbon-footprint entries and these were biased towards certain categories of product (such as <i>dairy</i>).